 The healers are the participants themselves.
 They are the ones who know the most about despair.
 They are all at different stages of grief.
-They honor and embrace the stage of each other.
+They honor and embrace the each other’s place as well.
 They radically hold and support each other.
 They have been there maybe a year ago, maybe three months ago.
 They know the pain better than anyone else, and they can best talk about that road less traveled to recovery and resurrection, honoring the life of one they so loved.
 It is a privilege to be there seeing resurrection.

 Each year I say less and less, for the wisdom comes from the group.
 This is just one more time that we see healing in community, and all we have to do is be present and look for and point out the God in each other.

-Today I am having a Christmas lunch with a Mourner’s Path group who has still been meeting annually for over five years to continue to support and love each other especially during the holidays.
+This week I am having a Christmas and New Year’s lunch with a Mourner’s Path group who has still been meeting annually for over six years to continue to support and love each other especially during the holidays.
 They have seen Good Friday.
-They and I go this morning to hear their resurrection and incarnation stories.
+They and I go this morning to hear their stories of incarnation and epiphany and resurrection.